-The Frick Collection anticipates the reopening of its renovated historic buildings on East 70th Street in late 2024.
+The Frick Collection has returned to its historic buildings on East 70th Street following an extensive restoration and expansion project.

 ----